-Any person or organization who wishes to import food into Canada for sale or distribution for human consumption, must first obtain an import licence from the CFIA via the MyCFIA application.
+Any person, which includes an organization, who wishes to import food into Canada for sale or distribution for human consumption, must first obtain an import licence from the CFIA via the MyCFIA application.

 To be issued a licence, importers must have a place of business in Canada or in a country that has been recognized by the CFIA in accordance with section 12 of the Safe Food for Canadians Regulations.
+To learn more about the limited conditions in which an import licence can be granted to an importer residing in a country other than Canada see the following: https://inspection.canada.ca/importing-food-plants-or-animals/food-imports/nri/eng/1539874432061/1539874432404.